woreno/opencv_svdtest/README.md

        (anyway cvMulTransposed will call cvCompleteSymm)
         - the DLT 12x12 triangle can be created manually as in the 9x9 case (as in runKernel)  .

+tests:

+        A. gen DLT 12x12 symmetric matrixes

+        B. gen generic nxn symmetric matrixes, and run UDU', UDV'

+        C. gen DLT 9x9, 12x12 symmetric matrixes, and run UDU', UDV'

+        D. gen DLT 12x12 for n points, and run UDU', UDV'

+warning: only tested with visual studio 10, but would be fine in linux (clock.hpp changes on both systems) this test requires opencv and uses opencv "lapack.cpp" functions; almost all functions of the interest here, have been renamed with a posfix underscore and located in blas.hpp (math) and udut_givens.hpp, udvt_givens.hpp (for decompositions) in order to be called, tested, and compiled inline and with optimization flags altogether. other opencv structures and functions not used, eg. cv::Mat, cv::Size, cv::InputArray are using the normal cv:: interface.

 USE:
   #define USE_FP32 if you want to used floats instead of doubles